Arti-Rawat/PHP-Design-Patterns/README.md

 ✔ Promotes Open/Closed Principle – New strategies can be added without modifying the existing code.
 ✔ Improves maintainability – Reduces complex if-else statements in business logic.

+MVC Design Pattern

+MVC, which stands for Model, View and Controller, is a very popular softeware architecture pattern.
+Most of the PHP networks such as Laravel, Symfony etc. implement the MVC architecture.

+Model − Refers to the data structure.
+In this case, the database.

+View − Refers to the user interface.
+The HTML and CSS.

+Controller − The "middleman" doing the processing.
+Accepts input from the view, and works with the model.
+Self-explanatory, the PHP scripts and libraries themselves.

+Benefits of MVC Pattern
+✅ Separation of Concerns – Code is modular and easier to maintain.
+✅ Scalability – Easy to add new features without modifying the whole application.
+✅ Reusability – Views and Models can be reused across different parts of the application.
+✅ Better Collaboration – Developers can work on different components independently.